CH-313 / 2 crédits

 Recommended courses

-Macromolecular structure and interactions (in Fall 2019, by Prof. Beat Fierz)
+Macromolecular structure and interactions (Prof. Beat Fierz)

 Important concepts to start the course